BSL Launch Recite Me assistive technology myaccountMyAccount login image

 Second homes

-Prior to 1 April 2024 second homes were entitled to a 10% discount on the council tax charge.
+Before 1 April 2024, second homes were entitled to a 10% discount on the Council Tax charge.
 This discount did not apply to the water and wastewater charges.

 Submitting evidence